+This is the question that HR offices are striving to answer.
 Let's first look at the impact of the workspace design on the current needs of people at work.
 Just as people have basic necessities in life such as food and safety, people have different needs at work.
 Steelcase proposes an Office Necessity pyramid where basic needs are technology with access to computers and wifi, then comes the need for a variety of types of spaces that support different types of work, third comes the permission to use informal spaces and at the top are the needs for physical, cognitive and emotional well-being.
 A study that has been done in this area revealed that most organizations are only meeting the need for technology and permission to use informal spaces - the 1st and 3rd level of needs.
 The variety needs of types of spaces that support different types of work and the needs of physical, cognitive and emotional well-being are not being satisfied according to the majority of collaborators studied.

 Regarding the variety of spaces that allow personal relationships, privacy and comfort, 53% of people surveyed say they can not find the right kind of space.
 Companies opt a lot for open space which is an interesting space organization for half of extroverted people and for tasks that require a lot of personal relationships.
 However, this way of organizing the space makes focusing work much more difficult, it distracts and creates a lot of anxiety for half of introverted people.
 This does not mean that you go back to the cabinets.
 Open spaces should continue to exist, but there must be privacy, noise-free, and distraction-free locations.

 - What is important is the possibility for employees to choose the workspace that matches the task at hand - whether it needs focus or whether collaboration is needed.